xebialabs-community/xld-flyway-plugin/README.md

 This document describes the functionality provided by the Flyway plugin.

-See the **XL Deploy Reference Manual** for background information on XL Deploy and deployment concepts.
+See the [XL Deploy Documentation](https://docs.xebialabs.com/xl-deploy/) for background information on XL Deploy and deployment concepts.

 # CI status #